serverless/blog/posts/2018-xx-xx-serverless-components-rest-api-tutorial.md

 ## Introduction

-You might have already heard about our new ["Serverless Components"](https://github.com/serverless/components) concept which is our latest project to enable an easier way to encapsulate common functionality in so-called "components" which can then be easily re-used, extended and shared with others and in other applications.
+You might have already heard about our new ["Serverless Components"](https://github.com/serverless/components) concept which is our latest project to make it easier to encapsulate common functionality in so-called "components" which can then be easily re-used, extended and shared with other developers and other serverless applications.

-For a more general introduction to the "Serverless Components" project check out the [corresponding blog post]() by Brian Neisler.
+For a more general introduction to the "Serverless Components" project check out [this blog post](https://serverless.com/blog/what-are-serverless-components-how-use/) by Brian Neisler.

 In todays blog post we'll take a deeper dive into Serverless Components and re-use several components from the [component registry](https://github.com/serverless/components/tree/master/registry) to build a fully-fledged REST API powered application.

 At first we'll give a quick refresher on the components concept and the Serverless Components project.
 After that we'll take a closer look at all the different components and their functionalities we'll use today before we jump straight into the code to use those components to build our REST API powered example application.

+Excited?
+Let's go!

 ## Refresher: "What are components?"